novoda/spikes/expanding-peek-drawer/README.md

 - since the drawer animates out with a slide from "peek" to "full-screen" then users expect it to be closeable this way too (with a swipe).
 At this point, children of the view are active and if there's a horizontal scroll in the children, then it could get awk - at the very least, the swipe would need to start from

+---

+TODO:

+- the animations and interactions seem fine for the drawer itself -